 I don’t advise using program mode, as you leave too much up to the camera to decide and it doesn’t know enough about what you’re photographing.
 Too much responsibility for your camera and it can make the wrong choices.

 However, sometimes it is better to use aperture priority or shutter priority over manual mode.
-They are much faster than manual mode when there’s a lot going on and you don’t have time to change your aperture and shutter speed settings quickly.
+They are much faster to use than manual mode when there’s a lot going on and you don’t have time to change your aperture and shutter speed settings quickly.

 - Confetti toss at a wedding